 Tender Site Visits

-If you are so fortunate to have reached the stage where an organ of state or a private sector company wants to come and do a site visit, you must know that you are now in the final straight to winning the tender that you have responded to.
+If you are so fortunate to have reached the stage where Organs of State or Private Sector Companies want to do a site visit, you must know that you are in the final stage in winning that tender that you have responded to.

 But what must you do to prepare for a site visit?